miti-consortium/MITI/mititools/README.md

 2. `flatfields`.
 A specification based on a flat table of fields.
 3. `frictionless`.
 A [Frictionless Data](https://frictionlessdata.io/standards/#standards-toolkit) [data package](https://specs.frictionlessdata.io/data-package/) schema.

+The translation is not perfect, as the schema languages are not equivalent.

 ### Installation
 From the top-level of this repository (probably called `MITI`), install this Python package with: